buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 As you can see, everything here is highly professional.

-I am a web developer who enjoys working with Ruby on Rails, Svelte and Ethereum.
+I'm a developer working mostly with Ruby on Rails, Svelte and Ethereum.
-Sometimes I you can witness me in my [Twitch channel](https://twitch.tv/buhrmi_tv) where I'm usually messing with crypto currencies and also trying to get some development done.
+Come join my [Twitch channel](https://twitch.tv/buhrmi_tv) if you're into that sort of thing.

 ## Current projects